Helpful Tutorials/Materials

 There is a federal Work-Study program for students who have applied and received a Pell grant.
 Students may complete an application in the Financial Aid Office.

-Parking permits may be obtained in the Academic Success Center.
+Parking permits may be obtained in the McCain Student Center.
 You may get your permit prior to the beginning of the semester or during designated times established at the beginning of the semester.
 Students will be notified of those designated times through their student webmail.
 Students must show a valid driver’s license to obtain a parking permit.
 There is no charge for the first parking pass.

 Each building has a designated parking area close by, and campus maps are available showing the lots students can use.
 It is recommended that you arrive in plenty of time before your classes begin in order to find a place to park and walk to class.
 Parking in an undesignated area and/or a handicapped parking space will result in ticketing by Security.